Freetz/freetz/make/README.md

      - [Verbesserungsmöglichkeiten](../docs/make/usbroot.md#verbesserungsmöglichkeiten)

   * **[virtualip-cgi: Virtual IP CGI 0.4.2 (deprecated)](../docs/make/virtualip-cgi.md)<a id='virtualip'></a>**<br>
     Creates a virtual network interface.
 In former times this was used to comfortably open server ports on the Fritz!Box itself via AVM web interface.
 Nowadays the avm-firewall package is used for this task.
-The package is also equipped with a configuration interface for the Freetz web configurator which lets you choose the IP address and
+The package is also equipped with a configuration interface for the Freetz web configurator which lets you choose the IP address and net mask of the virtual interface as well as toggle auto-start.
      - [Einrichtung](../docs/make/virtualip-cgi.md#einrichtung)
      - [Bekannte Probleme und Bugs](../docs/make/virtualip-cgi.md#bekannte-probleme-und-bugs)
      - [dsld-Syslogmeldung](../docs/make/virtualip-cgi.md#dsld-syslogmeldung)